Suzanne de Navailles: Life

-She was the daughter of Charles, comte de Neuillan, and married to Philippe de Montaut-Bénac, duc de Navailles in 1651.
+Suzanne de Navailles was the daughter of Charles, comte de Neuillan.
+She married to Philippe de Montaut-Bénac, duc de Navailles in 1651.

+She was appointed to the position of Première dame d'honneur to the new queen of France, Maria Theresa of Spain, prior to the new queen's arrival.
+When the royal wedding took place in Southern France near the border to Spain, the French courters appointed to serve the new queen was sent to welcome her, and the majority of Maria Theresa's Spanish entourage was exchanged for the French eqvivalents that had been appointed for her, and consequently, Suzanne de Navailles replaced her Spanish equvivalent, Camarera Mayor Margarita Zapata de Mendoza, who returned to Spain with the Spanish ladies-in-waitings after the wedding, while Suzanne de Navailles and the French ladies-in-waitings accompanied Maria Theresa to Paris.

 She was foremost known for her role in opposing the king's adultery with the queen's maids-of-honour, which resulted in her banishment from court.
 In her position of Première dame d'honneur, she was responsible for the ladies-in-waiting of the queen.

 When king Louis XIV started to court a maid-of-honour to the queen, Anne-Lucie de la Mothe-Houdancourt, de Navailles protested to the king, using religious arguments.
 The king reprimanded her and ordered her to stop interfering, asking her to consider the effects of his displeasure, and the advantages of her compliance.
 After having consulted a priest, however, she remained steadfast in her opposition and attempts to prevent the king from gaining access to the bedchamber of the maids-of-honour, going so far as to have bars placed to the secret entries to the chamber.

 This resulted in the disgrace, dismissal and banishment from court for both her and her spouse in 1664.